Change is scary.

 What is a Change Management Tool?

-A change management tool is any tool – platform, app, anything – that an organization can adopt to make sure there is no tension during the change process.
-By utilizing a change management tool or several tools, companies can track the process, collect feedback, and log obstacles and achievements for changes in the future.
+A change management tool is any tool or software – platform, app, anything – that an organization can adopt to ensure that there is no tension during the change process and an effective change management process is underway.
+By utilizing a change management tool or several software, companies can track the process, collect feedback, and log obstacles and achievements for changes in the future.
+To achieve maximum success with minimal risk involved, several different tools are essential for a change management strategy.

 Of course, this all brings to mind one question: how do I pick a change management tool?